 As soon as she entered the hallway, and saw that no one else was around, she made a sprint towards one of the girl's restrooms.
 She made sure that the room was empty, before entering one of the vacant stalls.

-As soon as the stall door was closed and locked behind her, a few of the tears that had been burning her eyes finally escaped.
+As soon as the stall door was closed and locked behind her, a few of the tears that had been burning behind her eyes finally escaped.
 It wasn't the trash-talking that got to her; she developed a thick enough skin a long time ago to take that sort of thing.
 It was that name which unexpectedly got to her after it was spoken out loud.
-She pressed her back against the cold hard wall of the stall, as she slowly slide down onto the floor.
+She pressed her back against the cold hard wall of the stall, as she slowly slid down onto the floor.
 Her body shook as she fought off the tears and the sobs that wanted to escape.

 'I guess Ava still hates me...'